deanmarchiori/minecraft-server-VM/README.md

 # Setting up a Minecraft gaming server on an Azure VM

-This guide is a rough outline of steps I took to spin up and configure a Microsoft Azure VM to run a public Minecraft server (for my 6 year old son and his friends, not for me obviously).
+This is a rough guide of the steps I took to spin up and configure a Microsoft Azure VM to run a public Minecraft server (for my 6 year old son and his friends, not for me obviously).

 ![](img/mc.png)

 # Set up VM
-Any Virtual Machine will do, but I have included part of the resource template file for my setup as `template.json`
+Any Virtual Machine will do, but I have chosen the use a Microsoft  Azure VM.
+For more details see: `template.json`

 Type | Value
 ----|----